azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 ]
 ```

+You can also show the outputs in the current state file using the `terraform outputs` command.
+You can also output in JSON format if reading into languages such as Python.

 ## End of Lab 4

 We have reached the end of the lab.
 You have made use of count and count.index and also been introduced to a few other areas such as ways of setting variables, using locals and defining outputs.